drewnoakes/joystick/README.md

       // hmm
     }

-Sample events from the Joystick:
+Sample events from the `Joystick`:

     JoystickEvent event;
     if (joystick.sample(&event))